 The program assists recipients of Temporary Family Assistance (TFA) through intensive, solution-focused case management and care coordination to identify and reduce barriers to sustained employment, increase access to community resources, and nurture child development.

-TANF Case Management services are provided by the Connecticut Council of Family Service Agencies.
-The mission of the Council is to be the premier resource to strengthen Connecticut’s families and the communities in which they live.
-They identify barriers to achieving goals and remove those barriers so individuals and families can thrive.
-For more information on their programs and services, please see www.ctfsa.org.
+TANF Case Management services are provided by Catholic Charities Archdiocese of Hartford.
+Catholic Charities is a nonprofit agency serving people of all faiths.
+They focus on children as the future, families as the backbone of our society, and the elderly as the link to our roots.
+They identify barriers to achieving goals and work to remove those barriers so individuals and families can thrive.
+For more information on their programs and services, please see www.ccaoh.org.

 Barrier Intervention Services